Feedback control of the Kuramoto model defined on uniform graphs I: Deterministic natural frequencies: Introduction

 where $W$ is a nonnegative function, $\alpha_n =n^{-\gamma}$ with $\gamma\in(0,\frac{1}{2})$, and $a\wedge b=\min(a,b)$ for $a,b\in\Rset$.
 For the random cases, the graph $G_n$ is a \emph{Erd\"os–R\'enyi} model.
 In both cases, the connection probabilities are determined by a measurable function $W(x,y)$ defined on $I^2$, which is usually called a \emph{graphon}\cite{L12}.

-Such coupled oscillators on complex networks have recently attracted much attention and have been extensively studied.
-They provide many mathematical models in various fields such as physics, chemistry, biology, social sciences and engineering.
-Among them, the KM is one of the most representative models and has been generalized in several directions.
-It has very frequently been subject to research, especially to discuss the synchronization phenomenon.
-See \cite{S00,PRK01,ABVRS05,ADKMZ08,DB14,PR15,RPJK16} for the reviews of vast literature on coupled oscillators in complex networks including the KM and its generalizations.
+Such coupled oscillators have attracted considerable attention in recent years and have been investigated intensively.
+Many mathematical models based on them have been proposed and used to describe collective phenomena in a wide range of fields, including natural sciences, social sciences and engineering.
+In particular, the KM occupies a central position and has led to numerous generalizations such as models with different graph structures, coupling functions and natural frequencies.
+Among the phenomena exhibited by these models, synchronization has attracted particular interest.
+We refer to \cite{S00,PRK01,ABVRS05,ADKMZ08,DB14,PR15,RPJK16} for surveys on coupled oscillator networks, including the KM and its generalizations.
 For the classical KM with uniformly spaced natural frequencies, all synchronized solutions and their stability were completely characterized in \cite{Y24a}.
 Related stability results for KMs on general coupling graphs can be found, for example, in \cite{DJD19, HKR16}.